nlesc-sigs/current/granted/data.md

 - Stimulated people to attend the TU Delft workshop on nD-Pointclouds

 ## Plans for the coming year
+- Presentation on energy costs of data management (Jaro)
+- Introduction to Semantic Web / Linked Data technologies (Kody)
-- Presentation on Linked Data
+- Invited speaker Vincent Emonet, Presentation about Data transformation / wrangling.
 - Capita selecta from currently running projects
 - Data design discussion sessions